 General Engineers who plan to be CS majors should plan to attend the CS Advising Meeting spring semester of their freshman year for important information about the CS major.
 This meeting will be announced on the General Engineering listserv.

 Your current schedule can be found online through Hokie SPA.
-If it is not correct, you should have corrections made in the Dean's Office.
+If your schedule does not appear to be correct, you should see your academic advisor immediately.

 If you want to withdraw from all courses through the first day of class, please go to the Registrar's Office, 250 Student Services Building.
 If you wish to resign after the first day of class, please download the resignation/withdrawal form from the College of Engineering Academic Affairs' forms webpage, complete it, and then take the form to the College of Engineering Academic Affairs Office in 212 Hancock.

 Virginia Tech sponsors a wide diversity of study abroad programs to provide opportunities for the intercultural experience that is becoming more important in all disciplines.
 Click here for more information.

 Cook Counseling Center provides many services for students.
 Sessions include: